Choosing a pediatrician is one of the most important decisions you’ll make regarding your child’s health, and it can be a difficult one.

 Every wellness visit includes anticipatory guidance.
 This is advice about what’s to come developmentally for your child and how to help keep the child healthy and safe between visits.

 If you’re not happy with your current pediatrician, don’t hesitate to find a new one.
+If you don’t already have a pediatrician, you can browse doctors in your area through the Healthline FindCare tool.

 Perhaps the office isn’t conveniently located, you’re having trouble getting an appointment, or you feel the doctor isn’t a good match for other reasons.